jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

     pip install --trusted-host pypi.org --trusted-host files.pythonhosted.org pandas

-Using the tips from above, you can handle most installation problems related to Python libraries.
+Using the tips from above, you can handle many network problems related to installing Python libraries.

 Many Jupyter extensions require having a working ``npm`` command, which is required for downloading useful Jupyter extensions / other javascript dependencies.